DevilFlow/Make-Wikipedia-Great-Again/README.md

 ## Using MWGA

 ### Option 1: Selfhosting (not recommended)
+#### You need basic Computer knowledge for this!
-- CLick on this Link and press on "Continue"
+- Click on this Link and press on "Continue"
 - https://vercel.com/import/git?s=https%3A%2F%2Fgithub.com%2FDevilFlow%2FMake-Wikipedia-Great-Again
 - Press on continue.
 - Select the Project name and make sure "FRAMEWORK PRESET" is set to "Other".